tom-howard/ros2/docs/com/assignment2/assessment.md

     ... where `XX` should be replaced with your team number.

-* [ ] It must be possible to build your package by running the following command from the root of the local ROS2 Workspace, and this must build without errors:
+* [ ] It must be possible to build your package by running the following command from the root of the local ROS 2 Workspace, and this must build without errors:

     ``` { .bash .no-copy }
     colcon build --packages-select com2009_teamXX_2026